 In 1968 and 1969, renowned Broadway composer and lyricist Stephen Sondheim "composed" a series of cryptic crosswords for New York magazine.

-As an avid crossword fan and a massive Sondheim buff, I'd love to hear more from other fans - and those who experienced the crosswords at the time - at the_rebel_prince AT hotmail.com.
+As an avid crossword fan and a massive Sondheim buff, I'd love to hear more from other fans - and those who experienced the crosswords at the time - at sam.j.yeo AT gmail.com.

 For more information on Mr. Sondheim's unparalleled contribution to music theatre, please visit Wikipedia, The Sondheim Guide or Sondheim.com.